2

 Can you work remote as an RBT?

-Registered Behavior Technicians (RBTs) can work remotely in some cases, especially for tasks like data collection, training, and supervision through telehealth platforms.
-However, direct client interactions often require in-person presence, depending on employer policies and state regulations.
-Certification and adherence to ethical guidelines are essential for remote work in this role.
+Registered Behavior Technicians (RBTs) can work remotely in some cases, especially for tasks like data collection, training, and supervision that can be done online.
+However, direct client interactions and assessments typically require in-person presence, depending on employer policies and state regulations.
+Certification and adherence to ethical guidelines are also essential for remote work arrangements.

 What are the most commonly searched types of Rbt jobs in Pennsylvania?
 The most popular types of Rbt jobs in Pennsylvania are: